Services are different from tangible goods. They are-

 - Competition Pricing (pricing at par of competition)

 Pricing decides the position of the product among the competition.

 Place mix is deciding where and how the services will be available to the customers at the right time and at the right place to result in maximum advantage to the business.

 Unlike goods, services cannot be separated from its provider and are provided where its provider is.
-But the same services can be performed by different providers (E.g. different franchise of the same saloon provide same services).
+But the same services can be performed by different providers.
+For example, a different franchise of the same salon provides same services.